 - a.
-Prior to pruning any tree within a landscaped area previously required to be installed as part of a development approval, a County Tree Pruning Permit shall be approved by the Planning Director or his or her designee, and the County Tree Coordinator.
-Tree Pruning shall be performed by a California Landscape Contractor (C-27 or C-61).
-The licensed contractor shall also be certified by the International Society of Arboriculture as a Certified Tree Trimmer or Certified Arborist or other qualified tree expert.
-The Planning Director or his or her designee shall require the following information upon submitting the Tree Pruning Permit request: - (i) A site plan indicating the type of tree, size, and location of the trees to be pruned; - (ii) Reasons for pruning; - (iii) Evidence that the pruning shall be performed by a certified arborist, certified tree trimmer, or other qualified tree expert; and - (iv) Number of trees to be pruned.
+Prior to pruning, trenching, or grading within the drip line of any required tree, a County Tree Pruning Permit shall be approved by the Planning Director or his or her designee, and the County Tree Coordinator.
+Tree Pruning shall be performed by a person certified by the International Society of Arboriculture (ISA) as a Certified Tree Worker or Certified Arborist or by the American Society of Consulting Arborists as a Registered Consulting Arborist.
+A Tree Pruning Permit is issued for one or more trees at a single site and is valid for one year, and can be amended or extended by the Tree Coordinator.
+The Planning Director or his or her designee shall require the following information upon submitting the Tree Pruning Permit request: - (i) A site plan indicating the type of tree, size, and location of the trees to be pruned; - (ii) Reasons for pruning; - (iii) Evidence that the pruning shall be performed by an ISA Certified Arborist, ISA Certified Tree Worker, or Registered Consulting Arborist. - (iv) Number of trees to be pruned. - b.
+Tree pruning shall be consistent with the most recent American National Standards Institute (ANSI) Pruning Standards and is limited to any of the following: - (i) Removal of dead wood and diseased, crowded, and weakly attached branches which create a hazard to private property and citizens; - (ii) Providing adequate clearance and visibility for safe use of parking stalls, travel ways, and walkways for the passage of persons and vehicles; - (iii) Removing visibility obstructions to traffic signs; - (iv) Providing adequate visibility for security patrols; - (v) Repair of split trees and limbs in order to save the tree and its appearance; - (vi) Removing or pruning roots of trees which are causing damage to public or private property such as curbs, gutters, sidewalk, drainage lines, and parking lot surfaces; - (vii) Providing visibility for merchant signage and parking lot lighting only when the natural growth form of the tree is retained and the parking lot shading requirements will not be reduced. - c.
+Tree pruning is exempt from Zoning Code requirements for a Tree Pruning Permit if it is consistent with the specifications in Section 5.2.4.G.2., and meets all of the following requirements: - (i) Less than 15 percent of the canopy of the tree is removed per year; and - (ii) The diameter of the tree's roots and branches being pruned are less than \(^{1}\sqrt{4}\) of the diameter of the tree's trunk measured at 4.5 feet off the ground.
+For example, a permit would not be required to prune limbs less than 1 inch diameter for a tree with 4 inch trunk diameter; and - (iii) The tree's roots and branches being pruned are less than 2 inches diameter, and - (iv) No heading, topping, or hat-racking shall occur.

-- b.
-Tree pruning is limited to: - Removal of dead wood and diseased, crowed, and weakly attached trunks and branches which create a hazard to private property and citizens; - (ii) Providing adequate clearance and visibility for safe use of parking stalls, travel ways, and walkways for the passage of persons and vehicles; - (iii) Removing visibility obstructions to traffic signs; - (iv) Providing adequate visibility for security patrols; - (v) Repair of split trees and limbs in order to save the tree and its appearance; - (vi) Removing or pruning roots of trees which are causing damage to public or private property such as curbs, gutters, sidewalk, drainage lines, and parking lot surfaces; and - (vii) Providing visibility for merchant signage and parking lot lighting only when the aesthetics of the tree and the parking lot shading requirements will not be reduced.
+d.
+Pruning native oaks is subject to Title 19 of the Sacramento County Code.
+This includes valley oak (Quercus lobata), interior live oak (Quercus wislizeni), blue oak (Quercus douglasii), or oracle oak (Quercus morehus).

 5.2.4.H.
-Removal and Replacement of Landscaping
+Removal and Replacement of Landscaping [AMENDED 04-07-2016]